Redefining Technology

 We're now manufacturing the most advanced AI chips in the world, in the most advanced fab in the world, here in America for the first time, marking the beginning of AI-driven reindustrialization of legacy semiconductor production facilities.

-Seize the opportunity to integrate AI Retrofit solutions and elevate your Silicon Wafer Engineering processes.
+Seize the opportunity to integrate AI Retrofit solutions and tackle challenges like yield loss and process inefficiencies in Silicon Wafer Engineering.
 Transform inefficiencies into a competitive edge today!

 Downtime Graph